 Each type of pathogenic bacteria has its own way of entering the body:

-• Ways of transmission based on Shigella Sonne - through food.
-The most dangerous for distribution are cottage cheese, milk, sour cream, salads.
+• The mode of transmission of Shigella Sonne is through food.
+The most dangerous for spread are cottage cheese, milk, sour cream, and salads.

-• The Flexner wand is carried through water from wells, untested springs, and plumbing without first being boiled.
+• Flexner's stick is carried through water from wells, untested sources and plumbing without prior boiling.

-• The causative agent of Grigoriev-Shiga is preserved on household items, toys, fingers.
+• The Grigoriev-Shiga pathogen persists on household items, toys, and fingers.

 Symptoms of dysentery in children

 The sooner the clinical picture is determined, the more successful the therapy will be.
-Symptoms may vary depending on the specific pathogen, but the overall symptomatic picture is about the same.
-The main thing is not to miss the onset of the disease and not to write off the manifestations of shigellosis for banal food poisoning.
+Symptoms may vary depending on the specific pathogen, but the general symptomatic picture is approximately the same.
+The main thing is not to miss the onset of the disease and not to attribute the manifestations of shigellosis to banal food poisoning.
 Therefore, you need to know the main signs:

 • general malaise - weakness, lethargy, drowsiness, exhaustion;